davinascott/Davina-Scott-QWBC-Final-Project-Webdriverio/README.md

 ### Davina Scott
 Final project for QualityWorks UI Automation Bootcamp

+### Test Cases
+All test cases can be found withing this project in the root folder in a file called testcases.md

 ### Dependencies
 1. NodeJS v12, v14 or above
 3. NPM v6 or above